-It wouldn’t be a school holiday without unpredictable weather!
-If you’re planning a day out this week and want to make sure you won’t get caught out by the weather then read our quick round-up of Top 12 places to visit on a rainy day.
+It wouldn’t be a school holiday without a few wet days!
+If you’re planning a day out over the next few days and want to make sure you won’t get caught out by the weather our round-up of Top 12 places to visit on a rainy day might come in handy.

 2. Goose Play – Harrogate